ivannovazzi/dynamover/README.md

-Flare Rust is a Rust application that interacts with AWS DynamoDB to manage versioning for a service.
+Dynamover is a Rust application that interacts with AWS DynamoDB to manage versioning for a service.
 It allows users to select an AWS profile interactively, read the current version from DynamoDB, and update it if necessary.

 ## Features